biocore/gemelli/README.md

 # Installation

-To install the most up to date version of deicode, run the following command
+To install the most up to date version of gemelli, run the following command

     # pip (only supported for QIIME2 >= 2018.8)
     pip install gemelli